Nesting in Less and Sass

 A code should be organized.
 That’s the fact and I think is a very good one for the opening of the text about nesting.
 Less and Sass are CSS pre-processors which extend CSS language in valuable ways.

 A code should be organized.
-That’s the fact and I think is a very good one for the opening of the text about nesting.
+That’s the fact and I think it's a very good one for the opening of the text about nesting.

 So...
 CSS is used for describing the presentation of a document written in a markup language.
 There are few more texts to check on CSS, e.g. positions in CSS, text underline, relative units.
 Every one of us is familiar with that and knows that you first need a selector to detect an element and after that comes the styling.

 For the best way to select the desired element, we should use every trick there is - selectors.
 However, CSS doesn’t allow nesting, and every element must be selected separately.
-In another word, if there is a child element it should be defined completely separate from the parent.
+In other words, if there is a child element it should be defined completely separate from the parent.

 Less and Sass